 - Considering recommendations for rehabilitation (rather than incarceration).17

-- Relying on out-of-court or unsworn statements concerning the circumstances of the offense and the characteristics of the defendant as long as the defense has notice that the statements will be accepted and has an opportunity to respond.18
+- Relying on out-of-court or unsworn statements concerning the circumstances of the offense and your characteristics as long as you have notice that the statements will be accepted and have an opportunity to respond.18

-- Reviewing the defendant’s driving record in a driving under the influence case.19
+- Reviewing your driving record in a driving under the influence case.19

 - Analyzing whether or not evidence that was obtained during an illegal search and seizure that was previously suppressed during a 1538.5 “motion to suppress evidence” is nevertheless admissible during a sentencing hearing.20

-- Not counting against the defendant those cases where he/she successfully completed
+- Not counting against you those cases where you successfully completed

 When it comes time for the judge to pronounce the actual sentence, there are a number of issues that the judge states “for the record“.
 Below are some of the most important.